 The above requirements are for freshmen entering IU in 2016-2017.
 Students must complete the degree requirements of the College of Arts and Sciences for the year you started at IU shown below.

 Students wishing to declare a major or minor in French or a Certificate in Global French are required to meet with our Director of Undergraduate Studies in French.

 Office Hours: Tuesdays 12-2 drop in

-Contact Prof. Vance for advice on French courses, declaring a major or minor, and transferring French credits from study abroad or from another university.
+Contact Prof. Vance for advice on French courses, declaring a major or minor, Certificate in Global French and transferring French credits from study abroad or from another university.